I'm Not There: Development

 Todd Haynes and his producer, Christine Vachon, approached Dylan's manager, Jeff Rosen, to obtain permission to use Dylan's music and to fictionalize elements of Dylan's life.
 Rosen suggested that Haynes should send a one-page synopsis of his film for submission to Dylan.
 Rosen advised Haynes not to use the word "genius" or "voice of a generation".
 The page Haynes submitted began with a quote from Arthur Rimbaud: "I is someone else", and then continued:

 Dylan gave Haynes permission to proceed with his project.
 Haynes developed his screenplay with writer Oren Moverman.
 In the course of writing, Haynes has acknowledged that he became uncertain whether he could successfully carry off a film which deliberately confused biography with fantasy in such an extreme way.
 According to the account of the film that Robert Sullivan published in the New York Times: "Haynes called Jeff Rosen, Dylan's right hand, who was watching the deal-making but staying out of the scriptwriting.
 Rosen, he said, told him not to worry, that it was just his own crazy version of what Dylan is."

 In a comment on why six actors were employed to portray different facets of Dylan's personality, Haynes wrote:

 A further Dylan-based character named Charlie, based on Charlie Chaplin, was dropped before filming began.
-Haynes described him as "a little tramp, coming to Greenwich Village and performing feats of magic and being an arbiter of peace between the beats and the folkies."
+Haynes described him as "a little tramp, coming to Greenwich Village and performing feats of magic and being an arbiter of peace between the beats and the folkies".
+Actors including Adrien Brody and Colin Farrell were attached to play characters representing Dylan early in development; Heath Ledger replaced the latter, who dropped out for undisclosed reasons, as Robbie Clark.